EUCAIM/Glossary/2-Glossary.md

 The Steering Committee is the highest-level decision-making body of the infrastructure and project consortium.
 It currently consists of one representative of each project partner entity, being chaired by the Scientific Coordinator.
 The members of the SC are required to be duly authorised to deliberate, negotiate and decide on all matters which fall under the responsibility of the Steering Committee as laid out in the Infrastructure Statutes.

-During the project duration, the SC will discuss and decide on major modifications of the consortium membership (e.g., entry of new partners, withdrawal of partners), as well as on the work plan, project budget, intellectual property rights, etc. A more detailed description of these matters are listed in the Article 6.3.1 of the project’s Consortium Agreement.
+During the project duration, the SC will discuss and decide on major modifications of the consortium membership (e.g., entry of new partners, withdrawal of partners), as well as on the work plan, project budget, intellectual property rights, etc. A more detailed description of these matters are listed in the Article 6.3.1 of the project's Consortium Agreement.

 Upon project end, the SC is envisioned to have the last word in the decision-making of any unresolved matter at a lower level (e.g. Technical board, Access Committee).
 In this context, the SC will be convened ad-hoc by its Chair – the Scientific Coordinator.
 It is expected that each project partner should be represented at the meeting by its designated representative or by their proxy if the former is not available.